Skip to main content

 Practice

-HTML (HyperText Markup Language) defines the structure and content of a web page, forming the skeleton of the webpage.
+HTML is a language used to define the structure and content of a web page, serving as the skeleton of the webpage.

-Layout refers to the structure and arrangement of information on the page.
+Layout refers to the arrangement of a page's structure and information.

-Basic Structure of a Webpage Composed of HTML
+Basic Structure of a Web Page with HTML

 Basic HTML Structure